 - I used a 72% bar and included the optional sugar.

-- sweet potato - for convenience I used canned organic sweet potato because I had a can in the pantry; since the sweet potato is primarily for volume and texture, the quality of the flavor really isn't important (the chocolate covers it up).
+- Sweet potato: For convenience I used canned organic sweet potato because I had a can in the pantry.
+Canned pumpkin also works!
+Since the sweet potato is primarily for volume and texture, the quality of the flavor isn't super important (the chocolate covers it up).
 Feel free to use sweet potatoes you bake yourself, or just go with canned.

-- almond butter - adds a neutral, nutty flavor; look for creamy, raw, unsalted almond butter.
-Or substitute sunflower seed butter if avoiding nuts.
+- Almond butter: Adds a neutral, nutty flavor; look for creamy, raw, unsalted almond butter.
+Peanut butter is also delicious here, or substitute sunflower seed butter for a nut-free option.

-- pie crust - I made a chocolate version of this vegan & gluten-free pie crust (details below).
+- Pie crust: I made a chocolate version of my vegan & gluten-free pie crust (details below).
 This oatmeal pie crust is also perfect with this filling.

 See recipe card below for quantities and full recipe.